gbif/ipt/IPT2ManualNotes.wiki.md

 <h2>Configure Organisations</h2>
 This page is unavailable until the IPT instance has been successfully registered in the GBIF Registry (see the information under the "Configure GBIF registration" heading of the "Administration Menu" section).
 Once registered, this page shows a list of organisations that can be associated with resources in this IPT instance.
 An IPT that hosts data for organisations other than the one to which it is associated must have the additional organisations configured before they can be used.<br>

 An IPT capable of assigning DOIs to resources must also have an organisation configured with a DataCite or EZID account.
 To be configured with a DataCite or EZID account, the organisation does not necessary have to be able to publish resources (be associated with resources).
-Only one DataCite or EZID account can be used to register DOIs at a time, and the IPT's archival mode must also be turned on (please refer to the "Configure IPT settings" section to learn more about the archival mode).
+Only one DataCite or EZID account can be used to register DOIs at a time, and the IPT's archival mode must also be turned on (please refer to the [[Configure IPT settings|IPT2ManualNotes.wiki#configure-ipt-settings]] section to learn more about the archival mode).
 The list of organisations shows which organisations have been configured with DataCite or EZID accounts, and which one has been selected to register DOIs for all resources in this IPT instance.<br>
 <br>
 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTAdminOrgs.png' />
 <h3>Edit organisation</h3>